srimanram/AWS-Project-using-SHELL-SCRIPTING/README.md

 # AWS-Project-using-SHELL-SCRIPTING
-The AWS Resource Tracker script, which can help organisations to monitor and manage their AWS resources effectively.
-It uses AWS CLI to fetch information about different AWS services such as S3 buckets, EC2 instances, Lambda functions, and IAM users.
+This script is designed to empower organizations in effectively monitoring and managing their AWS resources.
+By utilizing the AWS CLI, it gathers key information on various services like S3 buckets, EC2 instances, Lambda functions, and IAM users 📊.

+I developed this project to enhance my understanding of AWS CLI and shell scripting.

+Want to know more about this?
+🔗 Check out the blog for more insights! - https://rb.gy/crtqp7